 Beijing Feng Yang Tian Lang Advertising Co., Ltd. (or Feng Yang Tian Lang) was incorporated in the PRC in 2005 and engages in advertising services in the PRC.
 The registered capital of Feng Yang Tian Lang is \$248,000.
-Solu Internet and High Century each holds a 50% interest in Feng Yang Tian Lang.
+Sohu Internet and High Century each holds 50% interests in Feng Yang Tian Lang.